-34. The Agency continued to verify and monitor the nuclear-related commitments of Iran under the Joint Comprehensive Plan of Action (JCPOA).
-From 23 February 2021 onwards, however, the Agency's verification and monitoring activities in relation to the JCPOA were seriously affected following Iran's decision to stop the implementation of those commitments, including the AP.
-During the year, the Director General submitted to the Board of Governors and in parallel to the United Nations Security Council four quarterly reports (GOV/2021/10 and Corr.1, GOV/2021/28 and Corr.1, GOV/2021/39, GOV/2021/51), and 30 reports providing updates on developments in between the issuance of the quarterly reports, entitled Verification and monitoring in the Islamic Republic of Iran in light of United Nations Security Council resolution 2231 (2015).
+34. Between 16 January 2016 and 23 February 2021, the Agency, in light of UN Security Council resolution 2231 (2015), verified and monitored Iran's implementation of its nuclear-related commitments under the Joint Comprehensive Plan of Action (JCPOA).
+From 8 May 2019 onwards, however, Iran reduced the implementation of those commitments on a step-by-step basis and, from 23 February 2021 onwards, stopped the implementation of those commitments, including the AP.
+This seriously affected the Agency's verification and monitoring in relation to the JCPOA, which was exacerbated in June 2022 by Iran's decision to remove all of the Agency's equipment previously installed in Iran for surveillance and monitoring activities in relation to the JCPOA.
+During 2022, the Director General submitted to the Board of Governors and in parallel to the United Nations Security Council four quarterly reports (GOV/2022/4, GOV/2022/24 and Corr.1, GOV/2022/39, GOV/2022/62), and 15 reports providing updates on developments in between the issuance of the quarterly reports, entitled Verification and monitoring in the Islamic Republic of Iran in light of United Nations Security Council resolution 2231 (2015).